wmo-im/wis2box/docs/source/user/public-services-setup.rst

    python3 wis2box-ctl.py --ssl start

-When running wis2box with SSL, you have to set additional environment variables in your dev.env defining the location of your SSL certificate and private key:
+When running wis2box with SSL, you have to set additional environment variables in your wis2box.env defining the location of your SSL certificate and private key:

 .. code-block:: bash